rust-lang/rust-wiki-backup/Logging-vision.md

 * In the runtime, the `LOG` and `LOG_ERR`, (or `DLOG_[ERR]` if no task pointer is available) serve a similar role as `log` and `log_err`.
 They explicitly set their own 'module'.
 These modules live under `rt`, for example `rt::comm`, `rt::upcall`.

-* Rustboot doesn't support per-module logging.
-The runtime modules work, but rust `log` statements can only be turned on en masse, using `RUST_LOG=rustboot`.

 * Logging (when muffled) is really really cheap in rustc now.
-Rustboot still does an upcall for every log statement, even if they don't actually log anything.

 # The future